haskell/cabal/cabal-install/README.md

   * `cabal sdist`

 The `install` command is somewhat different; it is an all-in-one operation.
-If you run

-    $ cabal install

-in your build tree, it will configure, build, and install.
+If you run `cabal install` in your build tree, it will configure, build, and install.
 It takes all the flags that `configure` takes such as `--global` and `--prefix`.

 In addition, `cabal` will download and install any dependencies that are not already installed.
 It can also rebuild packages to ensure a